 Consult a healthcare provider if you experience any of the following:

-• Cramps are severe or frequent
+• Cramps are severe or frequent (several times per week)

-• They don't improve with self-care
+• They don't improve with stretching, hydration, and self-care

-• You have leg swelling or redness
+• You have leg swelling, redness, or skin changes

-• Cramps are associated with muscle weakness
+• Cramps are associated with muscle weakness or wasting

 • You're not sure of the cause